IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 This document describes how to use the SPL operators of the streamsx.kafka toolkit to connect with a Kerberos secured Kafka cluster.

-Please note, that external links to the Confluent documentation link to the Confluent platform 5.5.2, which includes and therefore refers to Kafka version 2.5.1.
+Please note, that external links to the Confluent documentation link to the Confluent platform 5.5.2, which includes Kafka version 2.5.1. and therefore refers to this Kafka version.

 ## Preface